 Sergei Vasilievich Rachmaninoff (Russian: Сергей Васильевич Рахманинов), (1 April 1873 — 28 March 1943), was a Russian-American composer, pianist, and conductor.
 He was one of the finest pianists of his day and, as a composer, very nearly the last great representative of Russian late Romanticism in classical music.
 Early influences of Tchaikovsky, Rimsky-Korsakov and other Russian composers gave way to a thoroughly personal idiom which included a pronounced lyricism, expressive breadth, structural ingenuity and a tonal palette of rich, distinctive orchestral colors.

 The piano features prominently in Rachmaninoff's compositional output, either as a solo instrument or as part of an ensemble.
 He made it a point to use his own skills as a performer to explore fully the instrument's expressive possibilities.
 Even in his earliest works, he revealed a sure grasp of idiomatic piano writing and a striking gift for melody.

-Most famous for his Piano Concerto #2 in C minor and Piano Concerto #3 in D minor, as well as his piano-solo Prelude in C-Sharp Minor, Op.
-3 #2.
+Most famous for his Piano Concerto No. 2 in C minor and Piano Concerto No. 3 in D minor, as well as his piano-solo Prelude in C-sharp minor, Op.
+3 No. 2.
 The third concerto was featured in the movie Shine, for what it's worth.